 There’s a lot of deductions we’re combing through right now.
 I’m not going to get into the details of the actual tax bill, but I’m going to give you a quick overview.
 As many of you know, I’m a contributor for Kiplinger, and I received a query from them.
 They said, “Hey Justin!
 What are you telling your business clients right now at this year-end?”

 That’s a great question because I’ve been on the phone with business clients for the last two weeks nonstop just helping them out and working on their year-end tax planning to help minimize their taxes for 2017.
 Maybe you’re in the same boat, so I wanted to give you some insight.

 Here we are in 2017.
 That’s important because based on the law as we read it today, most of us are going to pay fewer taxes next year than we will this year.
 Now again, I’m not digging into the details of that today, but that’s the general consensus.
 And trust me, that’s pretty much the case because I’ve read the bill in its entirety.
 Yeah, I know I have no life.
 I sit at home, and I read tax law.
 What can I say?

-Following is the advice I’m giving our business clients.
-If you’re a business owner and you’re watching this, you may want to talk to your Certified Public Accountant and your CERTIFIED FINANCIAL PLANNER™ about this particular concept.
+The following is the advice I’m giving to our business clients.
+If you’re a business owner and you’re reading this, you may want to talk to your Certified Public Accountant and your CERTIFIED FINANCIAL PLANNER™ about this particular concept.

 It’s a given that every year, as long as I’ve been in this business, CPAs will tell their clients to go ahead and buy that expensive piece of equipment or those pricey supplies in this tax year.
 This time, that’s changed a little with this tax bill.
 Here’s the way I look at it through my financially simple mind.